AntixK/MISSO/README.md

     - [ ] Conjugate-gradient descent
 - [ ] Make it compatible with Sklearn
 - [x] Multi-processing for `lsmi` computation
-    - [x] Reduce interprocess overhead
+    - [x] Reduce inter-process overhead
     - [x] Try other methods to parallelize the code
 - [ ] Benchmarks
     - [x] Multiprocessing